-Back in 2011, I wrote an article about being without a computer for three weeks because the computer died suddenly.
-I have been thinking more about that lately.
+A while back, I was without a computer for three weeks because my computer died suddenly.
+I have been thinking more about that now.
 So much has changed with computers and technology in general in the last four years.

 Our phones can do dang near anything we want them to.
-We have so much more social media options now.
+We have so many more social media options now.
 We now have notebooks and pads that function as mini computers.
-Four years ago, I had a Kindle that did nothing, but download books without graphics.
+For a while, I had a Kindle that did nothing, but download books without graphics.
 Now Kindles are all that and more.

 The point is we all depend on computers and relevant technology way too much anymore.

-We "pin" every thing on Pinterest to remember it for later.
+We "pin" everything on Pinterest or to remember it for later.

 We "google" almost every topic we could possibly interested in.

 We look up videos on YouTube to find out how to do just about anything.